Modelica Assignment

 OMShell is an interactive session handler that parses and interprets commands and Modelica expressions for evaluation, simulation, plotting, etc. The session handler also contains simple history facilities, and completion of file names and certain identifiers in commands.
 We will not use OMShell because we want to learn and visualize graphically the models that we are building.
 Hence we will only use OMEdit.

 One thing to note is that a Modelica model needs to be compiled only once.
-Once compiled, the parameters can be changed in subsequent executions/simulation runs without having to compile the model again.
+Once compiled, the parameters can be changed in subsequent executions/simulation runs without having to re-compile the model.
 This is advantageous since compilation can prove to be a significant overhead if we are optimising for a number of different parameters and ranges (read: the number of simulation runs could go into the thousands or more, as I'm doing in my research, but that is the beauty of it).

 Basics